UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/03_parallel_performance.md

 The journey to New York illustrates Amdahl’s Law - the speedup is less than 3.0 because of the overheads.
 In a parallel program, these overheads can be characterised as serial parts of the calculation, i.e. parts of the calculation that do not go any faster when you use more CPU-cores.
 Typical examples can include reading and writing data from and to disk (which is often done via single CPU-core), or the time spent in communications.

 In fact, Gene Amdahl used this simple example to argue, way back in 1967, that parallel computing was not very useful in practice - no matter how fast your parallel computer is, you cannot eliminate the serial overheads.
 Even if we had a starship travelling at almost the speed of light, the journey time to New York would never be less than 4 hours so the speedup would never exceed 3.0.
+Inherently, your program is always going to be limited by the portions of the program that cannot be parallelised, even if these portions only make up a small fraction of the runtime of the serial program.
-The fact that we can only make the calculation three times faster even if we use thousands of CPU-cores is a little dispiriting…
+The fact that we may only be able to make a calculation three times faster even if we use thousands of CPU-cores is a little dispiriting…

 However, the journey to Sydney illustrates Gustafson’s Law - things get better if you tackle larger problems because the serial overheads stay the same but the parallel part gets larger.
 For the large problem, our maximum speedup would be 7.0.